mjbroekman/BattleTech/Guides/Career_Scoring.md

 * Contracts - You get 50 points for every level of contract difficulty you complete.
 1 skull = 2 levels of difficulty.
 * Mechwarrior Experience - You get 1 point for every 50xp gained by your mechwarriors.

-Also note that some "limited" categories allow for scores **higher** than the "maximum" displayed in the score sheet.
+Also note that some "limited" categories allow for a variety of ways to reach the target goal
 * Mech Chassis - This has a "displayed" maximum that accounts for 55 of the original, base game chassis.
-If you collect DLC, 1.3+, or SLDF chassis, you can score higher.
+If you collect DLC, 1.3+, or SLDF chassis, you can reach the target without getting all the base game chassis.

-**NOTE:** While the career is going on, your score *WILL NOT* display as being over the target number if you happen to exceed it.
-However, in the post-career screen, your *REAL* score will show up!

 ## Point Values
 The scoring for each category below is modified by the Difficulty Score Multiplier to get the real value recorded in game.
 The target values below assume a Difficulty Score Modifier of 1.00.